 Our Accident and Emergency Department and our Outpatients Department both operate a carer bleep system.
 The bleep system enables patients to not physically be present / waiting in the department but to go for a walk within the hospital or get a coffee and the department staff will bleep them just prior to their appointment.

 Please see a member of staff within the Accident and Emergency Department or Outpatients Department to discuss accessing / using the carer bleep system.

-What should I do if I have a complaint or concern about the care my friend/relative is receiving?
+What should I do if I have a concern or complaint about the care my relative or friend is receiving?

 What is role of the Patient Advice Liaison Service (PALs)